LeeVaughn/100-days-of-code/log.md

 **Thoughts:** I had a pretty good idea for how to solve this challenge right from the get go but I did have to look up a few things to refresh my memory.
 I came up with a solution that returned all the correct answers but for some reason didn't pass the test so I had to come up with another solution that was similar to the first except it counted down instead of counted up.

 **Link to work:** <a href="https://github.com/LeeVaughn/basic-algorithm-scripting-freecodecamp/commit/2ed930da9cc13db1847346343e7ee90cd905dfdc#diff-ac3407575a09a4102cb0baf0e6fc7d30">factorialize-number.js</a>

+### Day 25: December 20, 2017

+**Today's Progress**: Solved the third challenge for the freeCodeCamp Basic Algorithm Scripting section.

+**Thoughts:** I was thrilled at how quickly this one came together.
+Much of the solution involved reversing a string like we did in the first challenge.
+From there it was just a matter of figuring out how to remove the non-alphanumeric characters.

+**Link to work:** <a href="https://github.com/LeeVaughn/basic-algorithm-scripting-freecodecamp/blob/master/check-palindromes.js">check-palindromes.js</a>